vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Sastri.
 Trivandrum 1929.
 Andhra Oriental Series 1.

-Kaus.ītaki Brāhman. a
+Kaus.ītaki Brāhmaṇa

-(Kaus.Br) The Kaus.ītaki-Brāhman. a [with the] Vyākhyā of Udaya.
+(Kaus.Br) The Kaus.ītaki-Brāhmaṇa [with the] Vyākhyā of Udaya.
 Edit. by E.R.

 Sreekrishna Sarma.
 Wiebaden 1968–1976.
 3 vols.
 Verzeichnis der